ArchiveTeam/wpull/doc/terse_options.rst

-    --warc-file FILENAME  save WARC file to filename prefixed with FILENAME --warc-append         append instead of overwrite the output WARC file --warc-header STRING  include STRING in WARC file metadata --no-warc-compression
+    --warc-file FILENAME  save WARC file to filename prefixed with FILENAME --warc-append         append instead of overwrite the output WARC file --warc-header STRING  include STRING in WARC file metadata --warc-cdx            write CDX file along with the WARC file --no-warc-compression
                           do not compress the WARC file
-    --no-warc-keep-log    do not save a log into the WARC file --warc-tempdir DIRECTORY
+    --no-warc-digests     do not compute and save SHA1 hash digests --no-warc-keep-log    do not save a log into the WARC file --warc-tempdir DIRECTORY
                           use temporary DIRECTORY for preparing WARC files